-Molly Springfield makes drawings and installations based on texts.
+Molly Springfield makes graphite drawings and installations that use printed texts as their source material.
 Her work often focuses on the history of information and representation, addressing oppositions between reproduction and originality, seeing and reading, and technology and labor.

 Her projects include an interactive archive exploring the ways that marginalia reveals relationships between readers and texts; drawings of photocopies of books on the history of conceptual art; a "translation" of Proust's In Search of Lost Time in the form of graphite-on-paper drawings; and investigations into the proto-history of the Internet, Google's patents for book-scanning technology, the invention of calotype photography in the 1830's, and the history of how drawing is taught.